Jafer46/File_Organizer/README.md

 ## Usage/Examples

-Just run the code it will do the hob
+Just run the code it will do the job